kubernetes/website/content/en/docs/setup/production-environment/windows/user-guide-windows-nodes.md

 - michmike
 - patricklang
 title: Guide for adding Windows Nodes in Kubernetes
+min-kubernetes-server-version: v1.14
-content_template: templates/concept
+content_template: templates/tutorial
 weight: 70
 ---

 {{% capture overview %}}

 The Kubernetes platform can now be used to run both Linux and Windows containers.
-One or more Windows nodes can be registered to a cluster.
-This guide shows how to:
+This page shows how one or more Windows nodes can be registered to a cluster.

-* Register a Windows node to the cluster
-* Configure networking so pods on Linux and Windows can communicate

 {{% /capture %}}

-{{% capture body %}}
+{{% capture prerequisites %}}

-## Before you begin

-* Obtain a [Windows Server license](https://www.microsoft.com/en-us/cloud-platform/windows-server-pricing) in order to configure the Windows node that hosts Windows containers.
+* Obtain a [Windows Server 2019 license](https://www.microsoft.com/en-us/cloud-platform/windows-server-pricing)  (or higher) in order to configure the Windows node that hosts Windows containers.
 You can use your organization's licenses for the cluster, or acquire one from Microsoft, a reseller, or via the major cloud providers such as GCP, AWS, and Azure by provisioning a virtual machine running Windows Server through their marketplaces.
 A [time-limited trial](https://www.microsoft.com/en-us/cloud-platform/windows-server-trial) is also available.

 * Build a Linux-based Kubernetes cluster in which you have access to the control-plane (some examples include [Creating a single control-plane cluster with kubeadm](/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/), [AKS Engine](/docs/setup/production-environment/turnkey/azure/), [GCE](/docs/setup/production-environment/turnkey/gce/), [AWS](/docs/setup/production-environment/turnkey/aws/).

+{{% /capture %}}

+{{% capture objectives %}}

+* Register a Windows node to the cluster
+* Configure networking so Pods and Services on Linux and Windows can communicate with each other

+{{% /capture %}}

+{{% capture lessoncontent %}}

 ## Getting Started: Adding a Windows Node to Your Cluster